 MEPs divide their time between their constituencies, Strasbourg - where 12 plenary sittings a year are held - and Brussels, where they attend additional plenary sittings, as well as committee and political group meetings.

-The East of England Conservative MEPs sit on the European Conservative and Reformists political group.
+The East of England Conservative MEP sit on the European Conservative and Reformists political group.